-When any crane function is being commanded from approximately 0 to 15% of joystick input the software will increase the throttle command from idle to a predetermined throttle command defined by the operator.
+When any crane function is being commanded from approximately 0 to 15% of joystick input the software will

-• When all crane functions are not being commanded for approximately 3 seconds, the ECO mode software will reduce the throttle to idle
+- increase the throttle command from idle to a predetermined throttle command defined by the operator. - When no crane functions are being commanded for approximately 3 seconds, the ECO mode software will reduce the throttle to idle.